 The advances in generative modelling have shown that we can generate high-quality samples from complex distributions.
 A next step is to use these generative models as priors to help solve inverse problems.

-Diffusion models (Song et al., 2021) don’t support likelihood estimates, only generating samples.
+To solve inverse problems usinbg a prior, we normally require the ability to evaluate likelihoods ($p(x)$).
+However, diffusion models (Song et al., 2021) do not support likelihood estimates, only generating samples.
 Thus inverse problem solvers revert to sampling from the posterior to generate solutions (Chung et al., 2023).
-Though it’s best to think of these solutions as proposals, as there is no guarantee on quality or accuracy.
+Though it’s best to think of these ‘solutions’ as proposals, as there is no guarantee on quality or accuracy.

 Neural flows (Albergo et al., 2023; Liu et al., 2022; Lipman et al., 2023) have recently achieved s.o.t.a (Esser et al., 2024) and do support likelihood estimates.
 They can be used to find the local maximum of the posterior (Ben-Hamu et al., 2024).
 However, differentiating through a flow is extremely expensive.

-So, solving inverse problems via a principled approach like MAP is not quite possible with s.o.t.a generative models.
+So, it seems that solving inverse problems via a principled approach like MAP is not quite possible with s.o.t.a generative models.
 Maybe we can provide a viable alternative.

 Inverse problems are a class of problems where we want to find the input to a function given the output.
 For example (within generative machine learning) we care about;